BenPhillips-21/blogFrontend/README.md

 # Key Features

-1. **Persistent Authentication using JWTs:** The app integrates with the backend auth server to issue a JSON Web Token on login, which is stored in state on the client-side.
+1. **Authentication And Authorization using JWTs:** The app integrates with the backend auth server to issue a JSON Web Token on login, which is stored in state on the client-side.
 Everytime the user uses a route that requires a JWT, the JWT stored in state is sent in the request headers for authentication.
+Admin users are authorized to create posts, update posts and delete comments.

 2. **Intuitive User Interface:** The frontend is designed to be intuitive, ensuring that users can effortlessly navigate through various sections of the blog app.
 The clean and well-organized layout makes it easy to discover and access different blogs and their contents.